 Even early on—just days after the season became official, astronomically speaking—it looked like we might be in for a summer of surprises.
 The dramatic late-June Brexit vote caught the world largely unawares and left it bracing for the economic fallout.
 Closer to home, here in DC, we began managing a more mundane but highly unpredictable […]

-As the world turns its attention to the Summer Olympics, four athlete-executives—two of them former Olympians—tell how pursuing excellence in sports made them better leaders.
+As the world turns its attention to the Olympics, four athlete-executives—two of them former Olympians—tell how pursuing excellence in sports made them better leaders.

 Here’s a little secret from membership-savvy associations: While new- member acquisition offers the thrill of the chase, member retention brings long-term stability.
 It’s built on engagement, value, and connection, and it starts the day a member joins.